Coachwhip trevally: Description

 The coachwhip trevally is a moderately large fish, known to grow to a known maximum length of 46 cm.
-It is similar in shape to most other carangids, especially the shadow trevally, Carangoides dinema, which it also resembles in having a 'shadowed' appearance under its second dorsal fin.
+It is similar in shape to most other carangids, especially the shadow trevally, Carangichthys dinema, which it also resembles in having a 'shadowed' appearance under its second dorsal fin.
 It can be distinguished from C. dinema by fin ray and lateral line scale and scute counts.
 It has a compressed, oblong body with the dorsal profile more convex than the ventral profile, with the head profile also slightly convex.
 The dorsal fin is divided into two distinct sections, the first containing 8 spines, while the second consists of 1 spine and 20 to 22 soft rays, with the lobe of this second fin being elongate and longer than the head length.
 The anal fin consists of 2 anteriorly detached spines followed by 1 spine attached to 18 or 19 soft rays, while the pelvic fin has 1 spine followed by 18 or 19 soft rays.
 The lateral line has a moderate anterior arch, with the chord of this arch slightly shorter than the straight section, another feature which separates C. oblongus from C. dinema.
 The curved section of the lateral line has 60 to 69 scales while the straight section has 0 to 2 scales and 37 to 42 scutes.
 The breast is scaleless, reaching ventrally to the pelvic fin origin, while laterally the naked breast is separated from the naked base of the pectoral fins by a band of scales.
 Both jaws contain bands of small teeth, with the bands becoming wider anteriorly.
 The upper jaw also hosts an irregular series of moderately large outer teeth, with the largest specimens showing this in the lower jaw as well.
 There are 26 to 30 gill rakers and 24 vertebrae.